FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/permission_control.md

 ```
 Account 3 fails to deploy contract as it has no permission.

 - **Note:** deploying contract and creating user table are "2-in-1" control items.
 When using CRUD contracts, we suggest to create the needed tables (creating tables in building function of contract) when deploying contract, otherwise "table-missing" error may occur when reading or writing table.
-If it is needed to dynamically creat table, the permission should be granted to minority accounts, otherwise there will be many invalid tables on blockchain.
+If it is needed to dynamically create table, the permission should be granted to minority accounts, otherwise there will be many invalid tables on blockchain.

 ### Grant permission to deploy contract using CNS
 Console provides 3 commands involving [CNS](../design/features/CNS_contract_name_service.md):